mosdef-hub/mbuild/docs/installation.rst

 .. note::
-    `PACKMOL <http://m3g.iqm.unicamp.br/packmol/>`_ is not available on pip but can installed from source or via conda.
+    `PACKMOL <http://m3g.iqm.unicamp.br/packmol/>`_ is not available on pip but can be installed from source or via conda.

 Install an editable version from source
 ---------------------------------------